 Now working with Wal-Mart's E-commerce division, Shelley Huff first found her calling in retail as a Retail and Consumer Sciences student at the Norton School of Family & Consumer Sciences.
 At Arizona, she learned the essential skills to help her succeed in the fast-paced, technology-driven retail world.
 Hear about her experience as an Arizona student, and how what she learned on campus helped to propel her career in retail.

 What are the career prospects for RCSC undergraduates?

-Many graduates from the Retailing and Consumer Sciences program are recruited for executive development programs with major retailers across the U.S. These are structured training programs that lead to careers in management, buying, planning, product development, human resources, event management and visual merchandising, just to name a few.
+Many graduates from the Retailing and Consumer Science program are recruited for executive development programs with major retailers across the U.S. These are structured training programs that lead to careers in management, buying, planning, product development, human resources, event management, and visual merchandising, just to name a few.
 Other students are interested in pursuing the supply side of the industry and will find placement with vendors and manufacturers where they will be trained in category management and product sales.
 Still others will use their undergraduate degree to obtain placement in graduate programs to continue their education.

 High School Students

 Prepare yourself for this degree by taking courses in math, science, and subjects that provide exposure to business-oriented topics such as marketing, accounting, economics, and vocational education.